oxheadalpha/tezos-k8s/README.md

 ## Adding nodes within the cluster

 You can configure a self-contained testnet within your cluster with a number of nodes of your choice by passing `--number-of-nodes N` to `mkchain`.
+Pass this along with your previously used flags (`--zerotier-network` and `--zerotier-token`).
 You can use this to scale up and down.

 Or if you previously spun up the chain using `mkchain`, you may scale up/down your setup to an arbitrary number of nodes by adding or removing nodes in the `nodes` list in the values yaml file: